 Ranchers cope with herd losses from Isaac's floods

-By CAIN BURDEAUBy CAIN BURDEAU, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By CAIN BURDEAUBy CAIN BURDEAU, Associated Press??

 FILE - In this Sept.
 2, 2012 file photo, cattle stranded on a slim piece of dry land are seen as floodwaters from Hurricane Isaac recede in Plaquemines Parish, La.
 In August, ranches on the boot of Louisiana were speckled with cows and calves grazing on a smorgasbord of marsh grasses and flowers.
 Hurricane Isaac took all that away, turning some of the best ranch land in Louisiana into a miles-long pond of blackish and foul-smelling floodwaters.
 (AP Photo/Gerald Herbert, file)